Key takeaways

 Chart depicts the exchange rate between the euro and the U.S. dollar.

-Board of Governors of the Federal Reserve System.
-As of September 19, 2024.
+Calculated based on data from the Board of Governors of the Federal Reserve System. *Through December 31, 2024.

 Chart depicts the exchange rate between the Japanese yen and the U.S. dollar.